anhnguyendepocen/git-novice/06-collab.md

 The other partner should `cd` to another directory
-(so `ls` doesn't show a `bmi` folder), and then make a copy of this repository on your own computer:
+(so `ls` doesn't show a `bmi` folder), and then make a copy of this repository on their own computer:

 ~~~ {.bash}
 $ git clone https://github.com/tomjeff/bmi.git